mstoyanovca/music-lessons/music-lessons-2-kotlin/README.md

 An update of the Music Lessons android app:
-- the app was rewritten in kotlin;
+- the app was rewritten in Kotlin;
 - unit and instrumentation tests were added;